umich-cphds/cov-ind-19/README.md

 # COV-IND-19 Study Group

 ### Description
-`cov-ind-19` will house code, data, and other products of from the COV-IND-19 Study Group aimed at describing and projecting the COVID-19 outbreak in India along with potential intervenntions.
+`cov-ind-19` houses code, data, and other products of from the COV-IND-19 Study Group aimed at describing and projecting the COVID-19 outbreak in India along with potential intervenntions.

 ### Data Sources
 Johns Hopkins University, CSSE (https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data)